abstools/easyinterface/INSTALL.md

  * an applications server where you install and configure your applications; and
  * several clients (web, eclipse, etc.) that provide access to the applications installed on the server.

 Next we explain how to install the EasyInterface server and how to use the different clients.
-The server comes with several simple applications for the purpose of demonstrating various features, and for integrating you own application please refer to [docs/manual.pdf](file://docs/manual.pdf).
+Note that the server comes with several simple applications installed, for the purpose of demonstrating various features.
+To integrate your own application refer to the user manual [docs/manual.pdf](file://docs/manual.pdf).

-In what follows we assume that you have already downloaded or cloned the github respository of EasyInterface into a directory called `easyinterface`.
-Moreover, make sure that all files inside the directory have read and execute permissions to `others`, for example, in Unix based systems this can be done as follows:
+In what follows we assume that you have already downloaded EasyInterface into a directory called `easyinterface`, and that files inside this directory have read and execute permissions to `others` which can be done, for example, in Unix based systems by executing:

 	> chmod -R 755 easyinterface

 ## Installing the EasyInterface Server

-The installation consists in installing an `Apache Web Server` (with a corresponding PHP module) and then configuring it to recognize the EasyInterface directory.
-If you already have Apache installed and the `easyinterface` directory is placed in a visible directory then no fruther configuration is required, simply visit the corresponding address (e.g., if it is placed in the `public_html` directory, visit [http://localhost/~user/easyinterface](http://localhost/~user/easyinterface)).
+The installation consists in installing an `Apache Web Server` (with `PHP` enabled) and then configuring it to recognize the EasyInterface directory.
+If you already have Apache installed and the `easyinterface` directory is placed in a visible directory then no further configuration is required, simply visit the corresponding address (e.g., if it is placed in the `public_html` directory, visit [http://localhost/~user/easyinterface](http://localhost/~user/easyinterface)).
 Otherwise follow the steps below depending on the operating system you are using, `Linux`, `OS X` or `Windows`.

 ### Linux